 Our school district is committed to providing equitable opportunities to unhoused students, including educational services as required by Federal law under the McKinney-Vento Act.
 School records, medical records, proof of residence or other documents will not be required as a condition for admission.
-Your child or an unaccompanied youth (a youth that does not live with a parent or guardian) can immediately enroll and participate fully in school activities while education records are being obtained.
+Students eligible under the McKinney-Vento Act have rights that include: